chromeos/adhd/cras/README.md

     'amixer scontrols' command.

-Note that an output node matches to the output-node-name label in card config by priorty ordered above.
+Note that an output node matches to the output-node-name label in card config by priority ordered above.
 For example if a node has UCM device, it will first search the config file for the UCM device name.
 When not found, jack name will be used for searching, and lastly the mixer output control name.